shazow/talks/see-python-go/README.md

 # See Python, See Python Go, Go Python Go

-***(Thunderous voiceover)** In a world, where Python runs Go, and Go runs Python.
+  ***(Thunderous voiceover)*** *In a world, where Python runs Go, and Go runs Python.
 Nothing is sacred, as two runtimes battle it out in the boiling wasteland called C.*

 Ahem, hello.
-This post is a more detailed overview of my PyCon 2016 talk of the same title.
+This post is a more detailed overview of my [PyCon 2016 talk of the same title](https://us.pycon.org/2016/schedule/presentation/1633/).
 Today we're going to make a Python library that is actually the Go webserver forwhich we can write handlers in Python.
-If you'd like to play along at home, this code was written in Go 1.6 and Python 3.5 and the entire complete working thing is open source and links will be supplied shortly.
+If you'd like to play along at home, this code was written in Go 1.6 and Python 3.5 and the entire complete working thing is open source (MIT license) and links will be supplied shortly.

 First, a refresher: